Kazuyuki Toda

-Kazuyuki Toda (戸田 和幸, Toda Kazuyuki) is a Japanese professional football manager and former professional footballer who played as a midfielder or defender.
+Kazuyuki Toda (戸田 和幸, Toda Kazuyuki) is a Japanese professional football manager and former player who played as a midfielder or defender.
 He played for the Japan national team until 2002.

 Club career

 Toda was born in Sagamihara on 30 December 1977.
 After graduating from high school, he joined Shimizu S-Pulse in 1996.
 He played many matches as left defender.
 The club won 1999–2000 Asian Cup Winners' Cup.
 In 2001, he was converted to defensive midfielder as Santos successor.
 The club won the champions 2001 Emperor's Cup.
 In 2003, he moved to England on loan with Tottenham Hotspur, but only played four games for the team.
 In 2004, he moved to Netherlands club ADO Den Haag.
 In July, he returned to Shimizu S-Pulse.
 In 2005, he moved to Tokyo Verdy.
 However the club relegated to J2 League and he moved to Sanfrecce Hiroshima in 2006.
 The club was relegated to J2 League and his opportunity to play decreased in 2008 and he moved to JEF United Chiba in June 2008.
 Toward end of his career, he played for Gyeongnam, Thespa Kusatsu, FC Machida Zelvia and Warriors.
 He retired end of 2013 season.